CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 #### DER.2.1.A15 Training of employees of the central contact point of the IT organization for the handling of security incidents [Head of IT]

 Service Desk staff SHOULD know the guidelines for handling security incidents.
 They SHOULD have appropriate tools at their disposal to help them detect such incidents.
-They SHOULD be sufficiently trained in their operation.
+They SHOULD be adequately trained in their operation.
 The employees of the service desk SHOULD know the protection requirements of the affected systems.
 The service desk checklists SHOULD include questions to help identify security incidents.

 #### DER.2.1.A16 Documentation of the handling of security incidents